 - it does not report on hazardous materials (principally asbestos)

-- it does not address critical health and safety requirements such as fire and intruder alarm functionality (although surveyors observing major health and safety issues will report these directly to the school)
+- it does not address critical health and safety requirements such as fire and intruder alarm functionality.
+Surveyors who observe major health and safety issues will report these directly to the school.

 - it does not take into account building use or capacity